Yamaha YPG-235 Review

 The true connoisseurs of piano music prefer an authentic version of the piano rather than a digital version.
 This is understandable because digital pianos in the past sounded quite phony and you just couldn’t get the same feel out of it as you would on an acoustic piano.
 Things have changed and technology has advanced so much that even budget digital pianos can now decently replicate the sounds of more than one type of piano quite authentically and the Yamaha YPG-235 is an excellent example.
 That combined with their portability makes them a true force of music that in the right hands can make powerful and soul-stirring music.

 One of the reasons pianists prefer acoustic pianos is because of their dynamic range.
 They can make the piano speak by subtle variations in the pressure they exert on the keys.
 While digital pianos in the past have tried to reproduce this feeling, they have always come up short.
 The Yamaha YPG-235 is sadly a continuation of that trend as the velocity curve just isn’t right.
 The AWM stereo sampling system that is the heart and brains of this portable piano is quite capable and intelligent.
 It can accurately select the right sample to be played back depending on the amount of force you are exerting most of the time but begins to falter when you start making subtle changes to the amount of force you exert.
-To the untrained ear it sounds very close to a real piano but advance players will realize that it is very difficult to get a nuanced performance out of this keyboard.
+To the untrained ear it sounds very close to a real piano but advance players will realize that it is very difficult to get a nuanced performance out of this digital instrument.

 One area where it does make up for it is in the range of sounds you can get out of this thing.
 As any modern keyboard player will tell you that the piano sound isn’t enough to play modern music.
 You need a range of other tones to fit different styles and the Yamaha YPG-235 has over 500 of them.
 This gives the Yamaha YPG-235 great potential and your creativity is the limit to what can be achieved through this amazing instrument.